lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To go back to a previous page in firefox press the button pointing to the left.
 To go forward to a page you have visited before but have now gone back from press the button with the arrow pointing to the right.
 To download a file directly to your local disk right click on the save file as and then you will get options to save the file where you want.

+To go to a specific url in the address bar you can type it in the the main bar in the middle.

 Version
 ----------